isb-cgc/readthedocs/docs/source/sections/BigQuery/ISBCGC-BQ-Projects.rst

 ISB-CGC BigQuery Projects
 *************************

 ISB-CGC has two Google BigQuery projects.
-In order to see and query the ISB-CGC tables from the BigQuery Console, you'll need to link to these projects.
+In order to see and query the ISB-CGC tables from the Google BigQuery Console, you'll need to link to these projects.
 This process, know as "pinning a project", is described `here <../progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.html>`_.

  - **isb-cgc** - This project has been in use since ISB-CGC's inception.
  - **isb-cgc-bq** - This is a new project as of July 2020.
 It will hold all new ISB-CGC tables, and many of the tables in the isb-cgc project will be migrated here over time.